VegardLysne/Presentations/README.md

-# Presentations
+# About

-Slides and posters from my presentations at conferences
+This repo contains PDFs of presentation slides and academic posters I've presented at scientific conferences